mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 | **Boundary Mutation**          | A gene is set to either its minimum or maximum allowed value. | Continuous |
 | **Adaptive Mutation**          | Mutation rate adjusts dynamically based on evolution progress. | Continuous |

+## Packaging

+By separating reusable functionality from application specific logic and packaging...

+... tightly coupled solutions into modular building blocks that can be installed, shared and maintained independently.

+When core components (like optimisation methods) are properly abstracted and packaged, they become valuable assets across multiple projects rather than remaining trapped in single-use implementations.
+This separation enhances code quality, promotes reusability and enables collaborative development.

 ## Problems

 We address two classes of optimisation problem; (1) a permutation based problem, and (2) a continuous problem.